Stephanie-Thomas/Coffee-Shop-Database/README.md

 #### Classes
 The prograam will feature two classes:
 -  The main class will connect to the database and provide a list of menu options for the user to input.
 The
--  The second class will contant all the methods for these processes.
+-  The second class will contain all the methods to perform those operation.
+This second class will be called by the main tasks to perform these operations based on menu selections by the user.

 #### MySQL Tables
 **Customer Info**